 Animal-Based Adhesives

 Casein and gelatin are two natural components used to produce animal adhesives.
-These adhesives are frequently utilized for woodworking.
-Although they are biodegradable, they are not considered as sustainable as plant-based adhesives, as animals require large swaths of land and have significantly higher water and energy requirements than plants, not to mention the ethics involved with the treatment and living conditions of animals raised in high-throughput settings.
+These adhesives are frequently utilized in woodworking.
+Although they are biodegradable, they are not considered as sustainable as plant-based adhesives, because animals require large swaths of land and have significantly higher water and energy requirements than plants, not to mention the ethics involved with the treatment and living conditions of animals raised in high-throughput settings.

-Ultra Low VOC Adhesives
+Low VOC Adhesives

-There are several types of ultra low VOC adhesives available in the market.
+There are several types of low VOC adhesives available in the market.
 Here are some of the most popular ones:

-Epoxy
+• Epoxy

 Epoxy adhesives are popular for many applications, including construction and woodworking.
 They are known for their high strength and excellent resistance to water and chemicals.
 Once cured, they do not emit significant VOCs.
 They do, however, require a hardener to cure, which may use toxic chemicals.
 The manufacturing process to make epoxy also uses hazardous precursors.
 They are also somewhat expensive.

-Acrylic
+• Acrylic

 Acrylic adhesives are also known to have low to ultra-low VOCs and are often used in the automotive industry.
 They are also a popular choice for bonding plastics.
 Modern water-based acrylic paints have also replaced older high VOC oil-based paints.
 Acrylics are, however, made of polymers that are currently derived from fossil fuels, and may contain a number of additives that may not be biodegradable.

-Polyurethane
+• Polyurethane

-Polyurethane adhesives are another ultra low VOC adhesive commonly used in the construction and automotive industries.
+Polyurethane adhesives are another low VOC adhesive commonly used in the construction and automotive industries.
 They offer excellent resistance to impact and weathering.
 Polyurethanes are, however, made by reacting diisocyanates with polyols.
 Diisocyanates are generally expensive to produce, using toxic ingredients such as phosgene during their manufacture.

-Silicone
+• Silicone

 Silicone adhesives are known for their excellent heat and weather resistance, making them suitable for high-temperature applications.
 They are also commonly used in electronics and medical devices to prevent short circuits due to their insulative properties.
 Although they are known for being flexible which can be desirable in some applications, they are not known for imparting a durable, rigid bond.